Meaningful Metrics: what collectibles and video games taught me about property analysis

 At an optimal threshold of 17, the score correctly classifies 89.2% of all 500 properties.
 The dataset grows over time.
 Thresholds recalibrate.
 The formula is fixed.
 The grading adapts.¹⁷

 A meaningful metric for analyzing real estate.
-It measures what surrounds a property: the diversity, density, quality, and character of the full amenity ecosystem within reach, weighted by distance and adjusted for chain/independent character.
+It measures what surrounds a property: the diversity, density, quality, and character of the full amenity ecosystem within reach, weighted by distance and adjusted for chain versus commercial character.
 It does not measure the property itself.
 It tells you nothing about the building, the lease, the rent, or the price.
 It measures whether the location is meaningful.

 For someone without experience in development, it puts a complex set of neighborhood dynamics into 1 grade that is immediately legible.
-For a professional, it surfaces dimensions that traditional metrics miss: cultural infrastructure, independent business character, ecosystem synergy, the penalty of absence.
+For a professional, it surfaces dimensions that traditional metrics miss: cultural infrastructure, a good mix of commercial uses over chain presence, ecosystem synergy, the penalty of absence.
 The dataset grows.
 The grading adapts.
 Future versions can expand or contract categories for different markets.
 The methodology is scalable by design.

 Jamie Moshe Straz, AIA is the Principal at Studio 3 in Miami Beach.
 The DEV Score was developed as part of Studio 3's ongoing research projects.
 The 500-property calibration study was completed in March 2026.